 Further, I multiplied the root of the sextuple of some avere in the root of its quintuple, and I added the decuple of the same avere and 20 denarii, and all this was as the multiplication of the same avere in itself.
 I shall posit for the same avere a thing, and I shall multiply the root of its sextuple in the root of its quintuple, that is, the root of 6 things in the root of 5 things.
-The root of 20 census results, since when a thing is multiplied in a thing it makes a census, whence when the root of a thing is multiplied in the root of a thing the root of a census results.
-Then I shall add above the root of 30 census the decuple of a thing and 20 denarii, and I shall have 10 things and the root of 30 census and 20 denarii, which is made equal to the multiplication of a thing in itself, that is, a census.
+The root of 20 census results, since when a thing is multiplied in a thing it makes a census, whence when the root of a thing is multiplied in the root of a thing and 20 denarii, and I shall have 10 things and the root of 30 census and 20 denarii, which is made equal to the multiplication of a thing in itself, that is, a census.
 In this falls the rule of roots and numbers which are made equal to a census.